National Parks

 Take a hike over the Virgin River when you explore Zion National Park.
 Photo Credit: Catherine Parker

-As a top 10 National Park, Southern Utah’s Zion National Park attracts millions of visitors a year.
-With spectacular sandstone mountain scenery, it offers hiking, scenic drives and horseback rides along with camping or staying at Zion Lodge.
-With a shuttle service, visitors can see the Zion Canyon with hop off-and-on service to popular hiking trails.
+Southern Utah’s Zion National Park attracts millions of visitors a year, and it is considered a top 10 National Park.
+Visitors will see spectacular sandstone mountain scenery in rich shades of red and gray.
+Zion also offers hiking, scenic drives and horseback rides.
+There is more to see, so consider spending the night in Zion Lodge or camping.
+With a convenient shuttle service, visitors can see Zion Canyon and hop off at popular hiking trails.
 Here are the top things to do in Zion National Park with kids.

 Table of Contents

-Top Things to do in Zion National Park with Kids
+Top 17 Things to Do in Zion National Park with Kids

 • Stop by a Visitor Center